 Website builders are a dime a dozen on the Internet.
 Here are other best website builders that I’ve used that might be a good fit for your project.

-Shopify is 100% focused on ecommerce.
+Shopify is 100% focused on ecommerce & small business.
 They have a full toolset to help get your store online.

 GATOR Website Builder

 A really versatile option from HostGator (a traditional hosting company).
-Excellent onboarding and pricing.
+Excellent onboarding and pricing with self-hosting included.

 A very limited option, but also very convenient.
-It also integrates seamlessly with GoDaddy domain products.
+It also integrates seamlessly with GoDaddy domain and small business products.

 The original blog website builder.
 They are owned by Google, but still ticking along for anyone that wants a traditional blog.

 Squarespace is a name brand in the website builder industry.
-Their builder has a focus on beautiful default designs w/ access to coding features..
+Their builder has a focus on beautiful default templates w/ access to coding features..

 Website Creator is an interesting “overlay” builder for self-hosted WordPress.
 It’s a website builder app that allow you to use self-hosted WordPress (and all the control benefits of it) but have drag & drop design of traditional web builders.
 If you are curious about self-hosted WordPress, and would like to get a free trial setup – you can check out the ShivarWeb Sandbox for WordPress here.